 Empire of the Sun

 The poster shows a red sun, which echoes Japan’s flag.
 The image of a plane going down combined with that of a boy on the ground leaping up represents the friendship that develops between the boy and a captured sailor.
-The barbed wire at the edge of the poster gives a hint of the prison camp setting, but the focus is on the boy – and that’s true of the movie as well
+The barbed wire at the edge of the poster gives a hint of the prison camp setting, but the focus is on the boy.

 One thing that you may notice that all of these posters have in common is their relative simplicity.
 None are particularly busy.
-The Maleficent poster has the most going on, but even that is pretty pared down and easy to understand.
+Even though it has most elements, the Maleficent poster is still simple and comprehensible.

 The next thing you can learn from movie posters is the impact of minimalism.
 A very simple logo can convey a great deal.

 Movie posters are full of creativity, color, and inspiration.
-You don’t have to copy them to allow them to help you conceptualize a new logo for your company.
+You don’t have to copy them to allow them to help you conceptualize a new logo for your company branding strategy.
 Just keep in mind that less is more, and remember, above all, that your audience is smart.
 If you do that, the rest will follow.
+Did you now get inspired to design your business logo by these movie posters?
+We at The Logo Company are happy to accompany you along the way to the creation of your logo!